christian-volmer/OFFT/README.md

 If you are a Visual Studio user, just open the provided Solution file `offt.sln` from the root directory and you are set.

+**NOTE:** the supplied Solution file was created in Visual Studio 2017 and uses the v141 Platform Toolset.
+If you wish to compile in Visual Studio 2013, you will have to change the Platform Toolset to v120 by right-clicking on each project and changing the tool-set accordingly.
+Make sure to do this for all configurations (Release, Debug) and all platforms (x86, x64).

 ### Using CMake

 CMake is a cross-platform build environment.
 Visit <https://cmake.org> for more information.